-The Southwestern Georgia STEM Pathways Alliance is an alliance of six institutions in southwestern Georgia, including Valdosta State University.
+The Southwestern Georgia STEM Pathways Alliance is an alliance of five institutions in southwestern Georgia, including Valdosta State University.
 The SWGA-SPA program will support admitted students by providing financial support in addition to academic and research support through faculty mentoring, research internships, group meetings, annual conferences, and graduate school preparation.

 In addition to the financial stipends, participants will receive the benefits of the following program components:

 To be eligible for the program, the following requirements must be met:

 - Be a URM student enrolled at one of the partner institutions listed in the table below

 - Pursue an associate or undergraduate degree in an LSAMP approved STEM discipline